Training a Task-Specific Image Reconstruction Loss: Related work

 \section{Related work}

-The choice of loss function greatly influences the quality of images produced by the image restoration algorithms.
 In recent years, the search of an optimal perceptual loss function has gained much attention.
-Below, we differentiate between hand-crafted losses, which rely on existing metrics, feature-wise losses, where image statistics are extracted using a deep learning model, and distribution losses, where the loss pushes the solution to the manifold of natural images.
+Below, we differentiate between hand-crafted losses, which rely on existing metrics, feature-wise losses, where image statistics are extracted using deep learning models, and distribution losses, where the loss pushes the solution to the manifold of natural images.

 \textbf{Hand-crafted losses:} Zhao \textit{et. al} \cite{Zhao2017} have studied visual quality of images produced by the image super-resolution, denoising and demosaicing algorithms using $L_2$, $L_1$, SSIM \cite{Wang2004} and MS-SSIM \cite{Wang2003} as loss functions.
 Images, produced by the algorithms trained with the combination of $L_1$ and MS-SSIM losses attained the best quality as measured by objective quality metrics.
 That result was closely followed by the $L_1$ loss used on its own.
 Ding \textit{et al.} \cite{Ding2021} compared a number of image quality metrics used as a loss function in image reconstruction methods.
 They found that many of the popular quality metrics do not have properties that could warrant good reconstruction results.